exponential-idle-guides/exponential-idle-guides/src/view/guides/theory-strategies.md

    </tbody>
 </table>

-The “xexxx” is returned by the recommended [theory simulator.](https://theory-simulator.tredec.repl.co/) For example, it could say “3e647”. <br>
+The “xexxx” is returned by the recommended [theory simulator.](https://theory-simulator.tredec.repl.co/) For example, it could say “3e647”.

-If you are confused about the "%", read about [it here.](https://exponential-idle-guides.netlify.app/guides/theory-strategies/#modulus-explanation) <br> <br>
+If you are confused about the "%", read about [it here.](https://exponential-idle-guides.netlify.app/guides/theory-strategies/#modulus-explanation)<br>

 Strategy Credits:

 - Solarion and XLII for creating and refining this strategy off of the existing T1<span style="color:#41AD21">AI</span>.
 - rus9384#1864 for implementing coasting and a constant publication cycle for this strategy.

 ### T1<span style="color:#41AD21">Ratio</span>

 <table class="spqcey">
 <thead>
   <th></th>